Addressing the Fear of an Autism Diagnosis

 Nothing is more terrifying for a parent than learning that their child has a disability.
 Expectations during prenatal times give way to fears of what to do if their child is diagnosed with any kind of disorder.
 Parents of children with autism often question what they could have, or should have done, to prevent this condition.

-Though the cause and makeup of autism is unknown, parents can take advanced steps in early detection and diagnosis if the symptoms are present.
-Overcoming the fear of diagnosis and understanding the root cause of the fear can make a difference in how a family will cope with the diagnosis, or possibility of such an event.
+Though the cause and makeup of autism are unknown, parents can take advanced steps in early detection and diagnosis if the symptoms are present.
+Overcoming the fear of diagnosis and understanding the root cause of the fear can make a difference in how a family will cope with the diagnosis or the possibility of such an event.

 TACA-Talk About Curing Autism, After the Autism Diagnosis, retrieved 3/26/11, tacanow.org/family-resources/after-the-autism-diagnosis-staying-connected-as-a-couple/

 Web M.D., Autism-Making the Diagnosis, retrieved 3/26/11, webmd.com/brain/autism/searching-for-answers/symptoms

 About.com, Overcoming the fear of Autism, retrieved 3/26/11, autism.about.com/b/2010/06/15/overcoming-fear-of-autism.htm

 Copyright © by Special Learning Inc. All right reserved.

 No part of this article may be reproduced in any manner whatsoever without written permission except in the case of brief quotations embodied in critical articles and reviews.
 For information, contact Special Learning Inc., at: email@example.com